svobtom/onedata4sci/docs/source/labs/oneprovider.rst

    services:
       oneprovider:
          # Oneprovider Docker image version
-         image: onedata/oneprovider:20.02.15
+         image: onedata/oneprovider:20.02.17
-         # Hostname (in this case the hostname inside Docker network)
+         # Hostname should be the domain name by which is the Oneprovider accesible from the Internet
          # hostname: ip-147-251-21-116.flt.cloud.muni.cz
          # Optional, in case Docker containers have no DNS access
          # dns: 8.8.8.8
          # Host network mode is preferred, but on some systems may not work (e.g. CentOS)
          # then use bridge and uncomment ports section
+         # in the host mode all ports are exposed from container
          network_mode: host
          # Expose the necessary ports from Oneprovider container to the host
          # Ports section can be commented when using "network_mode: host"
          #ports:
          #  - "80:80"
          #  - "443:443"